gerryd/cookbook/content/recipe/ice/ice-cream/stracciatella.md

 # Directions

-- pour the milk and cream in a pan
+- pour the milk and cream into a pan
 - scrape the seeds out of the vanilla pod and add them as well (or add the flavouring)
 - if you will not use the vanilla pod for anything else, throw it in as well
 - put the sugar, egg yolks and salt in a bowl and mix in a ruban